KarenGoncalves/CPICS/index.md

   color: white;
 }

-/* Responsive layout - makes the two columns/boxes stack on top of each other instead of next to each other, on small screens */
+/* Responsive layout - makes the menu and the content (inside the section) sit on top of each other instead of next to each other */
 @media (max-width: 600px) {
-  nav, article {
+  section {
-    width: 100%;
+    -webkit-flex-direction: column;
-    height: auto;
+    flex-direction: column;
   }
 }
 </style>